-I was not able to inspect the sub floor area.
+I was not able to inspect the sub floor area and roof space.

 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.